 Attendance Policy: For this class, students are allowed three unexcused absences BEFORE the mid-term, after which the mid-term course grade will be reduced by a full letter.
 Students are then allowed three additional unexcused absences AFTER the mid-term, after which the final course grade will be reduced by a full letter.
-Students can monitor their attendance records through the Attendance link in eCourses.
-Please do so.
+Students can monitor their attendance records through the Attendance link in eCourses. and are highly encouraged to do so.